inn-ctrl/SQL-Transan-Project/starting_with_data.md

 of products ordered from visitors in each city and country?

 SQL Queries:
+SELECT country, "productQuantity", "v2ProductName" FROM all_sessions
+WHERE "productQuantity" IS NOT NULL
+ORDER BY "productQuantity"

+-- analysis of product categories in countries
+-- analysis of product categories in cities

+SELECT city, "productQuantity", "v2ProductName"
+FROM all_sessions
+WHERE "productQuantity" IS NOT NULL
+AND city != 'not available in demo dataset'
+AND city != '(not set)'
+ORDER BY "productQuantity"

 Answer:
+observations about countries:
+	 --* spain is an outlier and USA are outliers compared to other countries --* buyers bought specific products in larger quantities in these countries

+bservations about the cities:
+	 --* Madrid and USA cities are outliers outlier
+	 --* Specific products were bought in larger quantities in these cities -- compared to others (Madrid, Atlanta, Salem)

 Question 4: Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?